 One of the keys to any successful business is being able to come up with new ideas to keep operations, products and services fresh.
 The process of bringing those ideas to reality is called innovation.
 While thinking up new ideas is one step of the process, businesses have a much greater task in trying to turn that into an actual product or service that will benefit customers.

-In an article he wrote for BusinessNewsDaily, Fusion92 vice president of innovation Jacob Beckley said while innovation might have slightly different meanings depending on the industry, its core is universal.
+In an https://www.businessnewsdaily.com, Fusion92 vice president of innovation Jacob Beckley said while innovation might have slightly different meanings depending on the industry, its core is universal.

 "It embodies the improvement of something that has come before," Beckley wrote.
 "It is the evolution of convenience, efficiencyand effectiveness."